Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Additive combinatorics

 This formulation is slightly different than the results that can be found in \cite{Freiman-book,Ruzsa-1989}.
 In the symmetric case (that is, $A = B$), this follows directly from \cite[Thm.{} 5.32]{TaoVu-book}.
-To obtain the asymmetric case from the symmetric one, we recall the Ruzsa triangle inequality (e.g.{} \cite[Lem.{} 2.6]{TaoVu-book}). \begin{lemma} Let $A,B,C$ be finite subsets of an abelian group $Z$.
-Then $\abs{A} \cdot \abs{B-C} \leq \abs{A-B} \cdot \abs{A-C}$. \end{lemma} As a direct consequence, under the assumptions in Theorem \ref{thm:FR} we have $\abs{2A} \leq K^2 n$.
-Hence, at the cost of replacing $K$ with $K^2$ we may assume that $A = B$.

-We also record a classical inequality due to Pl\"{u}nnecke \cite{Plunnecke-1970}, later refined by Ruzsa \cite{Ruzsa-1989} and used as a key step in the proof of the Freiman--Ruzsa theorem.
-In application, we will take $A = B$. \begin{theorem} Fix $K > 0$.
-Let $A,B$ be a subsets of an abelian group $Z$, and suppose that $\abs{A+B} \leq K \abs{A}$.
-Then $\abs{kB-lB} \leq K^{k+l}\abs{A}$ for each $k,l \geq 0$. \end{theorem}
+To deduce the asymmetric case from the symmetric one, it suffices to notice that, as a special case of the Pl\"{u}nnecke inequality (Theorem \ref{thm:Plunnecke}), if $\abs{A} = \abs{B} = n$ and $\abs{A+B} \leq Kn$ then $\abs{2A} \leq K^2 n$.